WGU-Open-edX/openedx-repo-package-checker/README.md

 Reports are saved in the `results/` directory:

-**`results/errors.txt`** - Repositories with version mismatches (package installed but wrong version)
+**`results/exact_matches.txt`** - Repositories with exact package and version matches
-- Lists repos where the package is found but doesn't match the target version
+- Lists repos where both the package name and version match exactly
+- These are the primary findings matching your search criteria

-**`results/warnings.txt`** - Repositories with exact version matches (package installed with correct version)
+**`results/partial_matches.txt`** - Repositories with same package but different version
-- Lists repos where the package is found and matches the target version exactly
+- Lists repos where the package name matches but the version differs
+- These may be of interest depending on your use case

 Each report includes:
 - Repository name and URL